-All of our administration is carried out in two offices in Dublin City Centre and South County Dublin, this represents a concentration risk.
-This has been significantly mitigated with our BCP mentioned above, together with a very significant increase in remote working during 2020
+All of our administration is carried out in one office in South County Dublin, this represents a concentration risk.
+This has been significantly mitigated with our BCP mentioned above, together with a very significant increase in remote working during 2020..